Project-Owl/dms-lite-docker/README.md

 3. Initalize the database
     - Open a terminal and type `sqlite3 data.db` to create a database
-    - Next creata a table by running
+    - Next create a table by running
     `CREATE TABLE IF NOT EXISTS clusterData (timestamp datetime, duck_id TEXT, topic TEXT, message_id TEXT, payload TEXT, path TEXT, hops INT, duck_type INT);`
     - Copy the file path of your data.db file

-    Once you follow these steps you succesfully setup a Database.
+    Now that your database is set up, we can move on to telling Docker where the database file is located.

 4. Setup environment variable file
 - Make a copy of the file named `.env.example` and save it as `.env`.